OwenCochell/mctools/docs/source/client.rst

 .. code-block:: python

-    with client as Client('example.host', port=12345):
+    with Client('example.host', port=12345) as client:

         client.do_something()
         client.do_another_thing()